kichooo/wesnoth-tiles/README.md

 - [x] ethereal abyss (chasm)

 # current iteration (v0.5)
+ - [x] fog
  - [x] seedable randoms
+ - [ ] cleanup the structure, hide what should be hidden, show what should be visible outside.
+ - [ ] reintroduce Overlays.
+ - [ ] change fog to boolean.
  - [ ] automatic testing of map drawables checksums
- - [ ] cleanup the structure, hide what should be hidden, show what should be visible outside.
+ - [ ] some better way to match terrains with macros, instead of having terrain, overlay and fog.
  - [ ] create bower package
- - [x] fog

 # backlog list
  - introduce some automatic testing
  - introduce some way to test manually without changing app.js all the time.
 Editor, preset map buttons, better randomizers, etc.
- - seedable randoms
  - bower_package
  - angular directive (?)
  - interfaces cleanup